Slymey/DynArray/README.md

 T[] getPage(int ind)
 ```

-Gets an array of ellements of specified length starting at the index
+Gets an array of elements of specified length starting at the index
 ```java
 T[] getArray(int ind, int len)
 ```

-Clones the DynArray into an new DynAray of same type, returning number of non null ellements
+Clones the DynArray into an new DynAray of same type, returning number of non null elements
 ```java
 int clone(DynArray<T> d)
 ```

-Clones the DynArray into an new DynAray of same type and compacts it by leaving out null ellements, returns number of non null ellements
+Clones the DynArray into an new DynAray of same type and compacts it by leaving out null elements, returns number of non null elements
 ```java
 int cloneCompact(DynArray<T> d)
 ```

-Compacts the DynArray by leaving out null ellements, returns number of non null ellements
+Compacts the DynArray by leaving out null elements, returns number of non null elements
 ```java
 int compact()
 ```